AI Workflows — Overview

 We deliberately keep MCP focused on resource management.
 Things that are not exposed:

-- Account / profile editing — too risky for AI to change your account
+- Account / profile editing — too risky for an agent to change your account

-- Billing / subscription changes — AI shouldn’t trigger payments
+- Billing / subscription changes — an agent shouldn’t trigger payments

-- API Key creation — keys are sensitive; create via dashboard
+- API Key creation — keys are sensitive; create them in the dashboard

 If you need any of these, do them in the dashboard.